EFTEC/MiniLang/README.md

 ### Sintaxis.

-The sintaxis of the code is separate in two parts.
-WHERE (or when) AND SET (or then).
+The syntaxis of the code is separated into four parts.
+INIT, WHERE (or when), SET (or THEN) and ELSE.

 Example: